openeventdata/Focus_Locality_Extraction/Focus_Locality/Sentence_Embedding_Approach/Model/Readme.md

+## load the model from disk

-To work directly with the trained model, you can use the following code to load it:
+To work directly with the trained model, you can use the following code to load it by using sklearn library:

 '''
-# load the model from disk
+from sklearn.externals import joblib

 filename = "finalized_model.sav"
 loaded_model = joblib.load(filename)